-The installation of large photovoltaic power plants in the world continues to increase both in number and installed power.
-As of today, there is already an installation in India that produces 1000MW.
-However, even larger photovoltaic solar power plants are still being built.
+The installation of large photovoltaic plants in the world continues to increase both in number and in installed power.
+As of today, there is already a facility in India supplying 1000MW.
+However, even larger solar photovoltaic plants are still being built today.

 In this sense, the countries that lead the production of photovoltaic solar energy are China, the United States and India.

-The Krnool Ultra Mega Solar photovoltaic park is located in India.
-Today it is already the largest photovoltaic plant in the world, surpassing the 850 MW of the Longyangxia Solar Park in China.
+Kurnool Ultra Mega Solar photovoltaic park is located in India.
+Today it is the largest photovoltaic plant in the world, surpassing the 850 MW installed capacity of the Longyangxia Solar Park in China.

-The park is located in Panyam Mandal, in the district of Kurnool, in Adhra Pradesh, in India.
+The park is located in Panyam Mandal, in Kurnool district, Andhra Pradesh, India.
 It occupies an area of 2400 hectares.

-The photovoltaic energy park is composed of more than 4 million solar panels.
-Each of these photovoltaic panels has a capacity of 315 watts.
-In this way, the photovoltaic power plant manages to generate around 8 GWh per day.
+The photovoltaic energy park is made up of more than 4 million solar panels.
+Each of these photovoltaic panels has an installed capacity of 315 watts.
+In this way, the photovoltaic plant manages to generate around 8 GWh per day.

 Longyangxia Hydro- Solar PV Station.
 850 MW.
 China

-The Longyangxia solar plant, located in Qinghai Province, China.
-It uses the mixed hydro-solar technology.
+Longyangxia Solar Plant, located in Qinghai Province, China.
+It uses mixed hydro-solar technology.
 In this way, it is the largest photovoltaic solar plant in the world using this technology.
 This power plant occupies a total of 9.16 square kilometers.

 Kamuthi photovoltaic plant.
 648 MW.
 India